hhawki11/codeLinc/README.md

   * Install mySQL workbench
   * In mySQL worckbench, create a new connection at 127.0.0.1:3306 with username: "root" and password: "password".
-Next, in the connection, create a database with the name "codelinc".
+Next, in the connection, create a database with the name "CodeLink".
     * Next, locate the Administration tab and select Data Import / Restore.
     * In here, select import from Dump Project Folder and select the folder
     * named "db dump files".
 When selected make sure that all tables are also selected